 The credit can remove a good deal of the financial difficulty involved with giving children homes, but the IRS almost always imposes a lot of rules whenever it offers tax benefits.
 The adoption tax credit is no exception.

 How Much Is the Adoption Credit?

-The most adoptive parents could qualify for in the 2019 tax year was $14,080 per child.
-This increases to $14,300 in 2020 because the credit is indexed for inflation.
-It changes periodically to align with the current economy.
+The most adoptive parents can qualify for in the 2021 tax year – the tax return you'll file in 2022 – is $14,440 per child.
+This increases to $14,890 in 2022 if you're considering adopting this year.
+The credit is indexed for inflation so it changes periodically to align with the current economy.

 Of course, the child you adopt must be eligible for the tax credit.
 An eligible child is one who is either under age 18, or they're disabled to the point where they cannot mentally or physically care for themselves.
 Stepparent adoptions of a spouse’s child don’t qualify.